 Economics is all about efficiency.
 Most economic issues arise because of scarce resources.
-Starting from there, we often have to find ways to use, produce and distribute those resources in the best possible way (i.e. efficient).
+Starting from there, we often have to find ways to use, produce, and distribute those resources in the best possible way (i.e., efficient).
 However, depending on the issue we are looking at, there may be different factors that define whether a situation is considered efficient or not.
-In other words, there are a number of different types of economic efficiency.
-We will look at five of them in more detail below: allocative, productive, dynamic, social and X-efficiency.
+In other words, there are several different types of economic efficiency.
+We will look at five of them in more detail below: allocative, productive, dynamic, social, and X-efficiency.

-The optimal outcome in the illustration is marked by point B (i.e. 240 units of output at a price of USD 120).
+The optimal outcome in the illustration is marked by point B (i.e., 240 units of output for USD 120).
 This is at the intersection of the marginal cost curve and the marginal benefit curve.
-By contrast, point A does not represent an allocatively efficient outcome, because marginal cost of production does not equal marginal benefit at this point.
+By contrast, point A does not represent an allocatively efficient outcome, because the marginal cost of production does not equal marginal benefit at this point.

 The illustration above shows the production possibility frontier (PPF) for two goods (A and B).
 If an economy produces 600 units of good A and 450 units of good B, it is not working at full capacity.
 More units of both goods could be produced without reducing the production of the other good.
 Thus, we have productive inefficiency.
 However, if the same economy produces 800 units of good A and 600 units of good B, it produces on the PPF, which is productively efficient.
 Please note that all points on the PPF represent a productively efficient outcome.

-Productive efficiency requires all firms to use the least costly factors of production (e.g. land, labor), the best processes and the most advanced technology available.
-In addition wastage during production has to be reduced to a minimum and possible economies of scale have to be realized.
+Productive efficiency requires all firms to use the least costly factors of production (e.g., land, labor), the best processes, and the most advanced technology available.
+Also, wastage during production has to be reduced to a minimum, and possible economies of scale have to be realized.
 If those conditions are met, it won’t be possible for the firms to produce more goods or services without more inputs.